ig3/srf-scheduler/README.md

 and no new cards available.
 If `reviewsToNextNew` is 0 then a new card is preferred, otherwise a due card is preferred.

+Otherwise, if all the following conditions are satisfied:
+ * average study time per day is less than `config.studyTimeTarget`
+ * new cards seen today is less than `config.maxNewCardsPerDay`
+ * reviews to next new card is 0

-Otherwise, if the number of new cards seen today is less than `config.maxNewCardsPerDay` and `reviewsToNextNew` is 0, then a new card is returned or, if no new card is available, then a due card is returned or, if no due card is available, then undefined is returned.
+Then the next new card is returned, or the next due card, if there is no new card available, or no card if there is neither a new card nor a due card available.

-Otherwise the next due card is returned or, if there is no due card available, then undefined.
+Otherwise the next due card is returned or, if there is no due card available, then no card is returned.

 ### getNextDue(overrideLimits)